 It’s a much better alternative to gluten in recipes.
 In fact, many vegans use a ratio of chia seeds and water in place of eggs as a binding agent in recipes because it becomes nice and sticky, allowing your ingredients to bind together.

-If you’re following the ketogenic diet, then you can use chia seeds in place of xanthan gum in some recipes, especially in smoothies and drinks.
+Bottom line: If you’re following the ketogenic diet, then you can use guar gum, gelatin, Psyllium, chia seeds, and flaxseed in place of xanthan gum in your low-carb recipes.

 Xanthan gum is a natural emulsifier that also happens to be gluten-free.
 For this reason, many people use it in their cooking, but they aren’t thrilled to find that xanthan gum is also used in other products, such as cosmetics and industrial products.